Shannon Noelle Rivera

 Focused on the Intersections of Conservation

-Shannon Noelle Rivera is a conservation scientist, environmental consultant, and international wildlife host largely focused on the importance of intersections within conservation practice, including and addressing animal welfare within conservation and identifying gender-sensitive strategies within conservation, and addressing animal welfare in conservation practice.
+Shannon Noelle Rivera is a conservation scientist, environmental consultant, and international wildlife host largely focused on the importance of intersections within conservation practice, including and addressing animal welfare within conservation and identifying gender-sensitive strategies, and exploring under-prioritized areas of the illegal wildlife trade.